Poisoned ex-Russian spy Sergei Skripal and daughter Yulia's new life in New Zealand

-Former Russian spy Sergei Skripal and his daughter Yulia are reportedly settling into their new life in New Zealand.
+Former Russian spy Sergei Skripal and his daughter Yulia are reportedly settling into new lives with assumed identities in New Zealand.

+The father and daughter - who were poisoned by Russian military intelligence agents -

-A senior government source told the Sunday Times the two were given brand new identities and support to start their new life in New Zealand.
+A senior government source told the Sunday Times the two were given new identities and support to start their new lives here.

 Skripal and his daughter were both found unconscious on a park bench in Salisbury, UK, in March 2018.

 The two had been poisoned with Novichok, a chemical nerve-agent from the Soviet era.
-Russian operatives were found to have smeared it on the door handle of their home.
+Russian operatives Anatoly Chepiga and Alexander Mishkin were found to have smeared it on a door handle at their home.

 Skripal once worked as a Russian spy but things turned south for him when his old colleagues found out he was acting as a double agent on behalf of the British in the 1990s and 2000s.